FREQUENTLY ASKED QUESTIONS ABOUT SCOTLAND IN AUGUST

 Learn about Scottish history and culture with a private guide

 On the other hand, you might prefer to be accompanied by your very own local expert throughout your Scotland experience.

 A privately guided tour is one of the most exclusive ways to see Scotland and learn all about this beautiful country.
 You’ll have your own personal guide to show you the best locations and teach you about the local history.

 Whatever tour you choose, you’ll take advantage of all our signature benefits.
 These include charming accommodation, daily breakfast, transportation, such as car rental and ferries, our Nordic Visitor Scotland Travel Guide, and a hand-marked map with your route and highlights.

 You’ll also have activities, like entry to castles and distilleries, included in some packages.
-All our self-drive tours include a Historic Scotland Explorer Pass or a Scottish Heritage Pass so you can pick what sites you want to visit.

 Good to know: Our Scotland itineraries aren’t set in stone.
 Our Edinburgh-based Scotland experts know the country inside out.
 They’ll help you see the country your way, tailoring your itinerary and adding all the best excursions to suit you.